 Peter G. Florey

-After completing his Masters in City Planning from the University of Pennsylvania, Peter worked for the City of New York's Department of Housing Preservation and Development and Division of Real Property where he helped to develop the Integrated Property Information System, real estate software that became the basis for tracking and planning City owned property by numerous City agencies.
+After completing his Masters in City Planning from the University of Pennsylvania, Peter worked for the City of New York's Department of Housing Preservation and Development and Division of Real Property.

 He has been honored by the following public and charitable causes: The Interfaith Nutritional Network (INN) as their Humanitarian of the Year; the Distinguished Business Award from the Incorporated Village of Hempstead; the Smart Growth Award for Housing from Vision Long Island; Guest of Honor Award from Sharing & Caring, Inc., cancer support service in Queens; Guest of Honor Award from the Education & Assistance Corporation (EAC), a non-profit educational and social service organization that provides services to more than 72,000 people throughout the metropolitan area.

 In 2020, Peter will compete in his seventh Boston Marathon and he organizes and directs The Race for The INN, the annual 5K race to benefit The Interfaith Nutritional Network (INN).